dchudz/predcomps/README.md

 Next steps for me:

-- Profiling shows that now Mahal and ComputeAPCFromPairs are the slowest parts.
+- Profiling shows that now Mahal and ComputeAPCFromPairs are the slowest parts -- NOT TRUE in random forest example.
+Here making the predictions is too slow.
 - Mahal we can do as a matrix multiplication instead of apply
 - ComputeAPCFromPairs will be much smaller if we only keep some of the pairs.
 Presumably most of the weight is in a few pairs, and we need only keep those.